diegoOgueta/leadzu/README.md

 2. Use: **go build**

 ## Config.json
-Input your user and password on config.json
+Input your user and password in config.json file

 ````
 {